Managing temporary elevated access to your AWS environment

 Your motivation for implementing temporary elevated access might be internal, based on your organization’s risk appetite; or external, such as regulatory requirements applicable to your industry.
 If your organization has regulatory requirements, you are responsible for interpreting those requirements and determining whether a temporary elevated access solution is required, and how it should operate.

-Regardless of the source of requirement, the overall goal is to reduce risk.
+Regardless of the source of the requirement, the overall goal is to reduce risk.

 The AWS Well-Architected Framework provides guidance on using automation to reduce the need for human user access: